cesarandreu/blog/form_validation_with_angularjs_and_rails/form_validation_with_angularjs_and_rails.md

 }
 ```

 Let's pretend that this name is invalid because it is already taken.
-This is a validation which can only be done on the server.
+This is a validation that can only be done on the server.
 Then we should receive a response with a `422` status code and a body that looks something like this:

 ```json